iai-group/cikm2020-category/README.md

 This repository contains resources developed within the following paper:

 > S. Zhang, K. Balog and J. Callan.
 Generating Categories for Sets of Entities.
-In: *Proceedings of the 29th Conference on Information and Knowledge Management*, Oct 2020.
+In: *Proceedings of the 29th ACM International Conference on Information and Knowledge Management*, Oct 2020.

 ## Benchmark